Abdullahi-Ahmed/Classification/README.md

 A good example of Classification problem is this repo. the provided data has columns and there's an important column labelled "outcome" thats the column we're trying to predict

 ### Real Life Problem
 is many cases the client you're working for or the project you're working on expect you to label the columns and identify the problem statement on your own.
 I know many Love advice will say follow your heart and don't let you head get in the way, well this is the opposite.
-But don't worry when a client expect you to define the problem statement you've already above the data science label and it will be a piece of cake.
+But don't worry when a client expect you to define the problem statement you've already above the data science ladder and it will be a piece of cake.
 For those who are finding hard to grasp don't worry I will walk you though this repo.

 ## This Repo